dartlangfr/game-store-codelab/user-story-8.md

   - Create handler for eaches.
   - Create a router.
   - In `route.html`, create 2 templates conditions according to url : one to display `x-games`, the other for `x-game-edit`.
-  - Use this class to help you to find paramater at index position.
+  - Use this class to help you to find parameter at index position.

     ```Dart
     class Route {